 When negotiating with a seller, it can sometimes be beneficial to understand where they’re coming from.
-They’re human too, which means there’s likely a reason they’re selling their home and they probably have specific needs that must be met by this transaction as well.
+They’re human, too, which means there’s likely a reason they’re selling their home – and they probably have specific needs that must be met by this transaction as well.

 While you shouldn’t reach out to a seller directly to ask about their situation and selling goals, your agent can on your behalf.
 For example, if a seller is moving and selling their home at the same time, they likely won’t be willing to make repairs for you, which is good to know when negotiating from your end.

 It’s not uncommon to ask your seller to pay for closing costs, making it a good and fairly easy thing to ask for during your price negotiations.
 While closing costs don’t amount to much compared to a potential down payment, seeing if the seller will cover this for you is a great way to reduce extra costs.
-In some cases, your lender may be willing to pay for your closing costs as well, though this varies.
+In some cases, your mortgage lender may be willing to pay for your closing costs as well, though this varies.

 When buying a home, it can be stressful trying to figure out if you’re really getting the best deal.
-To make sure you’re buying your dream home at a fair price, we always advise you to work with the advice of a real estate agent or REALTOR® that can help negotiate on your behalf and inform you of potential problems.
+To make sure you’re buying your dream home at a fair price, we always advise you to work with a real estate agent or REALTOR® that can help negotiate on your behalf and inform you of potential problems.

 If you’re looking for a real estate agent you can trust to work with, visit Rocket Homes to be paired with an agent today.